Model-R/uRsal/README.md

 Search input: vector of species name(s), genus or families (default = NULL: no name filtering) and vector of collection acronym (default = NULL: all collections available)

-Data output: cbind(input data table, new columns related to the geographical, taxonomical and duplicate-search information and validation/flagging)
+Data output: cbind(input data table, new columns related to the string editing and to geographical, taxonomical and duplicate-search information and validation/flagging)

 Accessory files: Gazeetter (download from a given website or github)

 ## ASSUMPTION OF THE DATA VALIDATION PROCESS

 In case of invalid or missing coordinates, we assume that the county, state, county (and locality) are correct (i.e. locality prevails over coordinates), and so the working coordinates are taken from a gazetteer

-We ignore record coordinates given only at county level, assuming that our gazetteer is a more complete/safe source of county coordinates (this may not be the case for outside Latin America)
+We ignore record coordinates given only at county level, assuming that our gazetteer is a more complete/safe source of county coordinates (this may not be the case for outside Latin America).
+It is also important to note that if the occurrence information on the localities are indeed mistaken (eg. wrong/missing county name), than the locality won`t be found in the gazetteer and thus, even if the original coordinates are good, they will be replaced by coordinates

 ## STEP BY STEP - DATA CLEANING